A Methodological Analysis of Empirical Studies in Quantum Software Testing: Experimental Configurations And Resources

 \subsubsection{Shot-based Simulator versus Shot-independent Simulator}

 Nowadays, quantum software development kits provide diverse ideal simulators, enabling practitioners to simulate quantum systems for heterogeneous purposes.
 For example, Qiskit supports the numerical simulation completely built on state vectors and unitary matrices, aside from imitating real quantum systems based on quantum measurements\footnote{See the documentation of Qiskit Aer: \url{https://qiskit.github.io/qiskit-aer/apidocs/aer_provider.html}.}.
 For backends that do not model quantum measurements, their outcomes are independent of shots and therefore cannot fully reproduce the behavior of a realistic quantum system, owing to a violation of the postulate of quantum mechanics.
-In light of the above discussion, we are interested in whether the primary studies adopted shot-independent backends for QST, and, if so, the specific purposes for which such backends were employed.
+However, such backends indeed provide convenience for practitioners to fully access the original data stored in quantum circuits through classical and noise-free simulation.
+In light of the above discussion, we are interested in whether the primary studies adopted shot-independent backends for QST, and, if so, the specific purposes for why such backends were employed.

 Figure~\ref{fig: rq9_backend_output} demonstrates the adoption of different backends, where a study may consider multiple backend types.
 Almost all primary studies (i.e., 93.0\%) used the backends that produce measurement outcomes, reflecting a research mainstream that focuses on testing quantum programs on realistic quantum devices or their practical simulations.
 Only four studies~\cite{\PaperFourteen, \PaperFiftyFour, \PaperOneHundredAndTwelve, \PaperOneHundredAndTwentyOne} included classical ideal simulators based on state vectors, while the other types of ideal simulators, such as the unitary-based backend, were not involved.
 We identified that the three studies~\cite{\PaperFourteen, \PaperFiftyFour, \PaperOneHundredAndTwentyOne} investigated runtime assertion for debugging, and the other one~\cite{\PaperOneHundredAndTwelve} studied fault detection of quantum programs by comparing state vectors.